JanssenProject/jans/docs/casa/plugins/custom-branding.md

 ## Requirements

-- The plugin jar file must match the version of your Casa (and Gluu Flex Server) installation.
+- The plugin jar file must match the version of your Casa (and Janssen Server) installation.

 ## Installation